eoweed/School_District_Analysis/README.md

 ## Results:

-### These results show how the original analysis was affected after removing Thomas High School 9th grade scores.
+### These results show how the analysis was affected after removing Thomas High School 9th grade scores.

 #### district_summary:
 ##### - Average Math Score decreased by 0.1